bbye98/mdhelper/README.md

         conda install --file minimum_requirements.txt

-    If you would like to install the optional dependencies as well, remove the `minimum` prefix from the filename above.
+    If you would like to install the optional dependencies as well, remove the `minimum_` prefix from the filenames above.

  5. Now, you can use MDHelper by first adding the path to the `src` directory in your Python scripts.
 To verify that MDHelper has been